VistaVision: History

 The idea behind VistaVision originated with John R. Bishop, the head of Paramount's camera department.
 He had been impressed with the Cinerama process, although he took exception to the blow-up process.
 He told Popular Science Magazine: "The negative is the bad boy.
 We simply can't store enough detail in its small size.
 Sit close to the screen, and your eyes tire.
 Too fuzzy, too grainy."
 He became interested in projecting the widescreen image in sharp detail.
 He installed a Leica lens in a Mitchell Camera after remembering an abandoned two-frame color system developed by the William P. Stein Company that exposed both negatives to form a single projection image.
 Bishop turned the camera on its side and shot a film test which proved successful.
 In shooting in the VistaVision process, the film was run horizontally rather than vertically, and instead of exposing two simultaneous four-perforation frames, the entire eight perforations were used for one image.
 The negative frame area was approximated to be 1.472 x 0.997 inches.

 During its technical development, Paramount's camera technicians dubbed this process the "Lazy 8" system, by which the term "lazy" stood for the horizontal film path, and "8" for the eight-sprocket image width.
 Paramount trade-named the process "VistaVision" early in 1954, and the first production to utilize the camera process was White Christmas (1954).
 The process afforded a wider aspect ratio of 1.5:1 versus the conventional 1.37:1 Academy ratio, and a much larger image area.
-In order to satisfy theaters with various screen sizes, VistaVision films were shot so that they could be shown in one of three recommended aspect ratios: 1.66:1, 1.85:1, and 2.00:1.